 Each eating disorder also has a strong psychiatric component, resulting in harsh body image ideas, depression, self-hatred and social problems such as isolation.
 Anorexia, the most serious eating disorder, is estimated to cause death in as many as 5% to 20% of all people who suffer from it.

 Most eating disorders begin in early to mid-adolescence, but, incredibly, they have been reported in children as young as 6 years old.
-Eating disorders occur 10 to 20 times more often in girls than in boys, but it is important to remember they can affect anyone.
-Nearly 5% to 10% of all eating disorders occur in boys.
+Eating disorders occur much more often in girls than in boys, but it is important to remember they can affect anyone.

 Back to top